 Travel to Canada during COVID has seen a major decline beginning in March of last year and has slowly increased over the last few months.
-Travel restrictions along the United States-Canada and ports of entry will be closed through April 21, 2021.
-The restrictions, which were previously set to expire on March 21, 2021, prohibit all “non-essential” travel from entering the United States to prevent the spread of COVID-19.
+Travel restrictions along the United States-Canada and ports of entry will be closed through June 21, 2021.
+The restrictions prohibit all “non-essential” travel from entering the United States to prevent the spread of COVID-19.
 These restrictions have been in effect since March 21, 2020.

 COVID travel restrictions apply to all travellers within Canada and travellers coming into Canada.
 If you have a criminal record and are travelling to Canada during COVID, you may also need a waiver.
 Click here to find out if you need to apply for a waiver.
 Now would be the best time to start your application as it can take approximately 1 year for the Government of Canada to approve your application.
 Currently, they are not facing any delays in the processing of waiver applications.

 The border was first closed during the latter part of March to limit the spread of coronavirus (COVID-19).
 Travelling to Canada during COVID may be difficult to accomplish as rising numbers in Canada may come as a warning for the Government of Canada to restrict border travel even further.

 Both US and Canadian governments are in agreement with extending the border restriction measures and that their main priority is to continue to work hard to keep Canadians safe and to keep our economies flowing.
 Until then, most people cannot travel to Canada, even if you have a valid visitor visa or electronic travel authorization (eTA).

 The Canadian government recently loosened restrictions to allow immediate and extended family members of a Canadian citizen or permanent resident, to enter Canada from the United States and from another country.